Viewing current conference status

 |The name that has been configured on the participant's endpoint.

-|The IP address of the Conferencing Node to which the endpoint is connected.
-This Conferencing Node will be handling the call signaling but may or may not be handling the media (for more information, see Handling of media and signaling in locally distributed conferences).
+|The IP address and name of the Conferencing Node to which the endpoint is connected.
+This node is handling the call signaling but may or may not be handling the call media (for more information, see Handling of media and signaling in locally distributed conferences).

-|The IP address of the Conferencing Node that is handling the call media for this endpoint (for more information, see Handling of media and signaling in locally distributed conferences).
+|The IP address and name of the Transcoding Conferencing Node that is processing the call media for this participant (for more information, see Handling of media and signaling in locally distributed conferences).

 Host indicates that either: